dwjohnston/javascript-101/html-lesson-1-introduction-to-html/README.md

 ```

 The `href` (Hypertext REFerence) attribute tells the tag what URL to link to.
-The `target=_blank` attribute tells it to open in a new window
+The `target="_blank"` attribute tells it to open in a new window
 The `rel="noreferrer"` attribute gives instructions to your browser not to provide referrer information to the new webpage.
 It's used for security concerns.
-[See a discussion here, if you are interested](https://stackoverflow.com/questions/50773152/when-should-i-use-rel-noreferrer).
+[See a discussion here, if you are interested](https://stackoverflow.com/questions/50773152/when-should-i-use-rel-noreferrer), and in particular [this answer](https://stackoverflow.com/a/50779400/1068446) which explains why you should use it when using `target=_"blank"`).

 ## This looks kind of plain